hcarbillon/Excel_DA_Projects/Project_1-Dashboard/README.md

 ### Data Jobs Dataset

-The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
-It includes detailed information on:
+The dataset used for this project was obtained from a Youtube video(Excel for Data Analytics - Full Course for Beginners by Luke Barousse), which contains real-world data science job information from 2023.

-- **👨‍💼 Job titles**
-- **💰 Salaries**
-- **📍 Locations**
-- **🛠️ Skills**

 ## Dashboard Build